Barnetby le Wold

 Barnetby le Wold is a village and civil parish in North Lincolnshire, Lincolnshire, England, located between Brigg and Immingham.
 The village is also near Barton-upon-Humber.

+Barnetby railway station serves the village and Humberside Airport.

+History

+Evidence of early settlement is indicated by the finding of a cast copper brooch in the village, which was based on a late Roman age coin.
+The village was listed in the Domesday Book of 1086, where it is called "Bernodebi", which is derived from the Scandinavian name "Beornnoth", a potential Dane who settled and gave his name to the area.
+As such, the village was historically part of the Danelaw area of England but by 1086 was recorded as in the lordship of William de Percy.
+The "le Wold" denotes that the village is part of the greater Lincolnshire Wolds geographic area.
+The historical animal husbandry method of tethering cattle was carried out in the village, and there is a place called teatherings refecting this.

+In 1821, Barnetby le Wold parish was recorded to contain 45 houses and 316 inhabitants.

+Governance

+The village is part of the North Lincolnshire local authority area.
+There is a local parish council for the village.

+Westminster

+The area was formerly represented in Westminster by the Brigg and Goole constituency but following a boundary review in 2023, the seat was abolished in 2024.
+The village is now represented by the Brigg and Immingham constituency.

+Demography

 The population of the parish in the 2001 census was 1,593.
 This increased by 148 to 1,741 in the 2011 census.

-Barnetby railway station serves the village and Humberside Airport.

-The local MP is Andrew Percy (Conservative) for the constituency of Brigg and Goole.

-History

-The village was named in the Domesday Book of 1086, where it is called "Bernodebi" which is derived from the Scandinavian name "Beornnoth".

 Landmarks

 The redundant Church of St Mary on Church Hill is originally of Saxon origin, but the recent building contains more Norman architecture.
 The font inside the church is said to date from the times of King Stephen.
-On the northern side of the church a crude carving of a cat may be seen.
+On the northern side of the church, a crude carving of a cat may be seen.
 St Mary's Church originally possessed a Norman lead font, which was the only one in Lincolnshire – being only 30 such examples in England.
 The font was moved to the newer church of St Barnabas and is now in the North Lincolnshire Museum, Scunthorpe.